smartdevicelink/sdl_evolution/proposals/XXXX-limit-textfield-length-according-to-hmi-capabilities.md

 + ; according to the HMI Capabilities
 + TruncateTextFields = true
 ```
-When this option is enabled, Core will truncate any TextFieldStruct being sent to the HMI who's `fieldName` is defined in the HMI's display capabilities.
+When this option is enabled, Core will truncate any `TextFieldStruct` being sent to the HMI whose `fieldName` is defined in the HMI's display capabilities.

 ### Truncation Process
-When Core is evaluating a TextFieldStruct for truncation, it will first check if the length of the provided `TextFieldStruct.fieldText` is longer than the maximum length from the capabilities.
+When Core is evaluating a `TextFieldStruct` for truncation, it will first check if the length of the provided `TextFieldStruct.fieldText` is longer than the maximum length from the capabilities.
 The maximum length from the capabilities will be calculated as `TextField.width * TextField.rows`.
 If the provided `fieldText` is too long, the string will be cut off at the maximum length.

 Optionally, a suffix for the truncated data may also be defined in the INI configuration file.
 ```